berndporr/noisy_neighbour/README.md

 Quiet-ish except for some hammering in the middle of the night but then at 5:30am he went for it!

+The sound recorder went off scale twice.
+Really wondering what's left of the floor in the flat below.

 ![alt tag](Loudness_-_Sun_Jul_24_23_56_00_2022.png)

 ```